pytask-dev/pytask/docs/source/tutorials/defining_dependencies_products.md

 ```

 The {func}`@pytask.mark.produces <pytask.mark.produces>` marker attaches a product to a
-task which is a {class}`pathlib.Path` to file.
-After the task has finished, pytask will
-check whether the file exists.
+task.
+After the task has finished, pytask will check whether the file exists.

 Add `produces` as an argument of the task function to get access to the same path inside
 the task function.